slg8023/Data_Dawgs/README.md

 # Project
 The capstone group Data Dawgs worked with their sponsor, SPARK - Institute for Advanced Consciousness (Nicco Reggent and Matthew Lee) to create a survey of 67 questions to determine indiviudal experiences with Awe, mindfullness, chills, and additional physiological response to mental stimuli.

-The team deployed the survey through April 2026 and received 89 responses.
-This data was then analyzed for any patterns and trends.
-Group memebers were sure to compelte data pre-processing to remove all entries that were not consistent and reliable.
+The study further hypothesizes that the ability to consciously harness awe may enhance stress resilience, improve focus and emotional regulation, and foster greater compassion toward others.
+This suggests awe as a potentially valuable psychophysiological skill for well-being and mental health.